Firebase Betalink

 In some cases, when loading data into your destination, we may need to convert Fivetran data types into data types that are supported by the destination.
 For more information, see the individual destination pages.

-If you don’t want to sync all the data from your master database, you can exclude schemas or tables from your syncs on your Fivetran dashboard.
+If you don’t want to sync all the data from your primary database, you can exclude schemas or tables from your syncs on your Fivetran dashboard.
 To do so, go to your connector details page and uncheck the objects you would like to omit from syncing.
-For more information, see our Column Blocking documentation.
+For more information, see our Data Blocking documentation.

 Alternatively, you can change the permissions to restrict access to particular collections or sub-collections using Firebase Security Rules.